-Male Model Salary.
+Male Model Salary (31 August 2014).
 How much money do male models make?
 Well, in 2013 the highest paid male model banked an estimated grand total of $1.5 million.
 It may be a small fraction compared to the earnings of top female supermodels but its nothing to sneeze at either.
 One point five million dollars is one point five million dollars, baby.

 In case you are wondering, said male model who made the most money in 2013 is the gorgeous, hunky, shaggable, fabulous, and awesome American model that is Sean O’Pry.
 Not far behind in the earnings scale is our imaginary British boyfriend David Gandy (see David Gandy Underwear Modeling Photos).